What are FedRAMP POA&Ms? Plan of Actions and Milestones Explained

 POAMs are a foundational instrument that, when used effectively, can significantly strengthen your organization's cybersecurity posture.

-They are also pivotal in satisfying the criteria set forth by compliance frameworks like FedRAMP, StateRAMP, and Tx-RAMP.
+They are also pivotal in satisfying the criteria set forth by compliance frameworks like FedRAMP, GovRAMP, and Tx-RAMP.

 In today’s regulatory environment, where compliance is often mandatory, having an organized and effective POAM is more than a best practice – it's a necessity.